Why do this problem?

 Arrange the class in groups of three or four, and give each group the ten graphs

-"You need to look at the graphs and work out which Olympic athletics event each graph represents.
+"I'd like you to look at the graphs and work out which Olympic athletics event each graph represents.
 The graphs all show how the Olympic records have changed since the modern Olympics began."

 Give the groups plenty of time to look at all the graphs, discuss them and start to make sense of which events they could be.
-Towards the end, ask them to write down a list of the events.

 Collect the lists from each group.